singh-man/books/crackingTheCoding/12_cAndC++.md

 12	p->f();
 ```

-Calling p->f() will result in a call to Foo: :f().
-This is because pis a pointer to Foo, and f() is not virtual.
+Calling p->f() will result in a call to Foo::f().
+This is because p is a pointer to Foo, and f() is not virtual.

 To ensure that p->f() will invoke the most derived implementation of f(), we need to declare f() to be a virtual function.

 Now, let's go back to our destructor.
 Destructors are used to clean up memory  and resources.
-If Foo's destructor were not virtual, then Foo's destructor would be called, even when pis really of type Bar.
+If Foo's destructor were not virtual, then Foo's destructor would be called, even when p is really of type Bar.

 This is why we declare destructors to be virtual; we want to ensure that the destructor for the most derived class is called.